Increasing the Use of a Natural Fungus (Duddingtonia flagrans) to Control Internal Parasites in Small Ruminants

 Nematode trapping fungi are found naturally in soil and while many have been identified, only a few have been studied for their use in controlling GIN in animals (Healey et al., 2018a).
 One such fungi that has been extensively studied is D. flagrans.Duddingtonia flagrans, has the ability to survive passage through the gastro-intestinal tract of animals, germinate and grow rapidly in fresh feces then capturing and killing immature larvae before they migrate from feces to pasture where they are consumed by the grazing animals (Waller et al., 1994; Larsen et al., 1997; Baudena et al., 2000).
 Feeding of D. flagrans has been shown to reduce overall worm burdens of T. circumcincta (54.8%) and H. contortus (85%; Wright et al., 2003).
 Additionally, several other studies have found D. flagrans to be effective in reducing fecal egg counts in field trials in sheep (Knox and Faedo, 2001; Fontenot et al., 2003; Santurio et al., 2011).
 A new product introduced just recently into U.S. markets (Livamol® with BioWorma®) contains chlamydospores of a new isolate of D. flagrans (strain IAH 1297) and is sold as a nutritional supplement for the natural biological control of GIN larvae in the manure of grazing animals.
 Studies in Australia have demonstrated that this product significantly reduced larval counts when fed to grazing sheep, goats, cattle, and horses over an 8-week period (Healey et al., 2018a; Healey et al., 2018b).
 These results provide compelling evidence that BioWorma® offers a biological means of parasite control in grazing animals.

 Currently, manufacturers recommend feeding continuously when the environment is conducive to GIN activity, however, this protocol is not cost-effective for most producers with the current prices ($0.60/100 lbs animal/per day).
 Consequently, use of D. flagrans remains limited and additional alternative approaches are required.
 However, targeted short-term use could provide important benefits in certain situations.
-Therefore, this project will evaluate and demonstrate the targeted short-term use of Livamol® with BioWorma® and BioWorma® inclusion in a cheaper feed/supplement alternative, to offer farmers cheaper but still highly effective methods of achieving successful control of GIN on sheep and goat farms.
-This project will positively impact the knowledge of extension personnel, producers and students by providing education on a new and effective way of controlling parasites on pasture.
-Emphasis will be placed on dissemination of results and information to producers, cooperative extension agents, animal scientists, veterinarians, veterinary parasitologists and other clientele at state, regional, national, and international levels.
+Therefore, this project evaluated and demonstrated the targeted short-term use of Livamol® with BioWorma® and BioWorma® inclusion in a cheaper feed/supplement alternative, to offer farmers cheaper but still highly effective methods of achieving successful control of GIN on sheep and goat farms.
+This project impacted the knowledge of extension personnel, producers, and students by providing education on a new and effective way of controlling parasites on pasture.
+Emphasis was placed on dissemination of results and information to cooperative extension agents, animal scientists, veterinarians, veterinary parasitologists, and other clientele at state, regional, national, and international levels.

 Cooperators